In a Rugged Landscape, Picturesque Coeur d'Alene, Idaho Boasts Bountiful Outdoor Recreation, a Rich Quality of Life and Breathtaking Scenery

 Free, fixed route local transportation is provided by CityLink, a partnership of several groups, including the Coeur d'Alene Indian Tribe.
 It travels to the medical center, shopping areas, recreation sites and more.
 The Spokane International Airport has daily non-stop flights to all major hubs, and the Coeur d'Alene Airport accommodates small private aircraft.

-Kootenai Medical Center (297 beds and home to the respected Kootenai Heart Center) is accredited by the Joint Commission and has been named a Top 100 Hospital by Cleverley and Associates.
+Kootenai Health, home to the respected Kootenai Heart Center, is accredited by the Joint Commission and has been named a Top 100 Hospital by Cleverley and Associates.
 The percentage of patients who would recommend it to a friend exceeds the national average, and Medicare patients are accepted.
 Spokane has four hospitals, all of which are award-winning.
 For military retirees, Coeur d' Alene has a VA outpatient clinic, and Spokane has a VA hospital.

-Coeur d'Alene summers are nothing short of breathtaking, with low humidity and temperatures rarely rising above 85 degrees.
+Coeur d'Alene summers are nothing short of breathtaking, with low humidity and temperatures in the 80s and 90s.
 With an elevation of nearly 2,000 feet above sea level, winters are cold with temperatures in the teens, 20s and 30s.
 Up to 80 inches of snow falls each season, and winter skies are often gray.
 On the comfort index, a combination of temperature and humidity, Coeur d'Alene ranks well above the national average.

 Yet, despite these issues, Coeur d'Alene retirees boast about their gem of a town.
 Far off the beaten path, it beckons to anyone wanting to retire in a cute metropolis in the midst of majestic mountains, sparkling lakes and cathedral Western skies.